 There are people suffering from suicide risk and mental disorders.
-However, I’m sure I’ll get rid of my suicidal risk and mental disorder eventually.
-In fact, I can’t remember a time that I wasn’t a mentally disturbed suicidal risk because I think about doing it almost every day.
-Suicidal risk and mental disorder is a bit scary and exciting at the same time.
-I know I can have the best day of my life, but once that happiness is over, suicidal risk and mental disorder start to linger.
+However, I’m sure I’ll get rid of my thoughts of ending my life eventually.
+In fact, I can’t remember a time that I wasn’t mentally disturbed because I think about ending my life almost every day.
+Such mental thoughts can be a bit scary and exciting at the same time.
+I know I can have the best day of my life, but once that happiness is over, thinking of death starts to linger mentally.

-I wake up most mornings internally discussing I would be better off dead.
-I feel that my friends and family would be better off without me.
-I think about things that make me want to commit suicide.
-It’s a different kind of feeling because I know I wasn’t supposed to feel suicidal, but I couldn’t help it.
-It’s like an actual itch that I can’t scratch.
-It’s as if there’s a dark cloud of mental disorder and suicide that shrouds all over me.
-Again, I couldn’t mend my suicidal thoughts and mental disorder.
+I wake up most mornings internally discussing I would self-harm and be better off dead.
+It’s a different kind of feeling because I know I wasn’t supposed to feel suicidal, but I couldn’t help the mental turmoil and self-harming thoughts.
+It’s like an actual mental itch that I can’t scratch.
+It’s as if there’s a dark cloud of self-harming thoughts that shrouds all over me.
+Again, I couldn’t mend my suicidal thoughts.

 “In neurotic depression, the conflict is experienced as internal.
 You look in the mirror and think you’re a slob, fat or pimply or balding.
 You say something incorrect in class and think how stupid you are.
 You move through life as if you are a short-tempered nanny with an ugly or annoying baby.
 Your depressive lens for interpreting the reactions of other people makes you want them to agree with you that the baby is an intolerable burden,” writes Michael Karson Ph.D., J.D.

-“Without experiencing that others know us, or are able to, we’re left feeling alone — at times, despairingly so,” writes Leon F Seltzer Ph.D.
+“Without experiencing that others know us, or are able to, we are left feeling alone — at times, despairingly so,” writes Leon F Seltzer Ph.D.

 People may tell me that they know how I am mentally and emotionally.
 But the truth is, they don’t.
-I’m drowning with unwanted suicidal risk emotions, and I fell like there’s no air to breathe.
-I no longer have that energy to come down from suicidal risk and mental disorder crisis.
-I know this feeling is not my reality, and I am sure I have things to live for, but it seems not enough to end my suicidal risk and mental disorder.
+I’m drowning with unwanted dark suicidal emotions, and I feel like there’s no air to breathe.
+I no longer have that psych energy to come down from my self-harming thoughts and tendencies.
+I know this feeling is not my reality, and I am sure I have things to live for, but it seems not enough to end my life before it’s time.
 I know that people around me love me so much, and those who are displeased with me don’t matter, but who cares?
-People often say that things might get better despite my suicidal risk and mental disorder, but how?
+People often say that things might get better despite my suicidal risk and mental disorders but how?
 When?